stewones/stpa-co.github.io/_posts/2016-01-22-angular-mocha-service-tdd.md

 ---
 layout: post
-title:  "Unit test for service with Mocha.js and Angular.js"
+title:  "How to unit test service with Mocha.js and Angular.js"
-subtitle: ""
+subtitle: "Simple guide for understand unit test easier"
 date:   2016-01-22
 categories: [angularjs, mocha]
-tags: [angularjs, mocha]
+tags: [angularjs, mocha, unit test, tdd]
-featured: false
+featured: true
 image: false
 comments: true
 description: Today i am excited to talk about service unit test with mocha.js.
-Our service should work within the node and also in browser through the same code.
+For this post our service should be able work within the node and also in browser through the same code.
 ---

 Hello devs,

 Today i am excited to talk about service unit test with mocha.js.
-Our service should work within the node and also in browser through the same code.
+For this post our service should be able to work within the node and also in browser through the same code.

 ### The basics
 Node and npm installed.
 For this post I will use the node 0.12.7 and npm 2.11.3 - my current development environment is windows.